jonathanlao/growth_project/README.md

 [![Braze Logo][braze-logo]](https://braze.com)

 This is the take home project for Braze's Growth team.
+I time-boxed myself approximately six hours for this project.
+A rough breakdown of effort looks like:

+- 2 hours to play with the API and read the documentation
+- 2 hours to learn the basics of Flask and Bootstrap
+- 2 hours to create the application and display the data

+See the "Assumptions" and "Roadmap" sections below for more information about design decisions and what I would have done given more time.

 ### Built With